-#11 Updated by kersom about 1 year ago
+#11 Updated by kersom over 1 year ago

 Based on the previous comments, I think that if certain core feature requires a plugin in order to be tested this test should live inside the plugin repository, and not be part of the core repository.

 Besides that, if possible we should use one plugin to test all the core features that require a plugin.
 Or at least, most of the features.

 #12 Updated by daviddavis over 1 year ago

 - Status changed from POST to MODIFIED